Shameerisb/Geo_Points_to_Polygons/readme.md

 # Methodology: Step-by-Step

+Given below is a step-by-step procedure for converting data points to polygons for their respective areas or objects.
+You may also watch the video tutorial through the following link: [Point Data into polygon shapes using Segment-geospatial model.](https://www.youtube.com/watch?v=WBIuUh_oYzg&ab_channel=MYSTERIOUS)

 ## Adding Initial Data Points in QGIS

 At the start of our project, we had a collection of data points that indicated the locations of different farms and the types of crops.
 To handle this data effectively, we utilized QGIS.